 A giant sensor, turbo-charged autofocus, 4K video recording... cameras don’t come much better-equipped than the Sony A99 II.

-While it’s no longer the most expensive snapper made by Sony, the A99 II is the flagship model in Sony’s A-mount range, which is the company’s DSLR equivalents.
+While it’s no longer the most expensive snapper made by Sony (that honour falls to the new E-mount A9, which we’ll be reviewing soon), the A99 II is the flagship model in Sony’s A-mount range, which are the company’s DSLR equivalents.

 It might not be cheap or particularly pretty, but this camera is a thing of striking beauty beneath its unassuming skin, offering not only superb all-round performance but features you won’t find on any rival model, all in a compact, lightweight and weatherproof body.
 Read on for all the juicy details.